Fill your College Details

 1. Upper CASE tools

-These tools support the early stages of software development, including planning, requirement analysis, and system design.
-They help in diagramming, modeling, and documentation, ensuring a well-structured blueprint for the software.
-Examples include ER diagrams, data flow diagrams (DFD), and UML modeling tools.
+Upper CASE tools support the earlier part of the software development, planning, and requirement and system design phases.
+These stages have documentation, diagrams and modeling, which are an important part of the process that go into developing a good plan or blueprint for your software.
+Examples of upper CASE tools include ER diagrams, data flow diagrams (DFD), and UML modeling tools.

 2. Lower CASE tools